Khloe Kardashian’s Best Friend, Malika Haqq, Goes Topless On Instagram

 “I think that I’m a lover that’s looking for a lover and that’s not going to be easy to find.
 It’s not a quick, instantaneous thing and I just need to take my time,” she said, per E!
 News.

 “I pray that marriage and children are in my future.
 I don’t know what will happen, but in the meantime I have amazing children in my life, so I don’t lack baby love at all.
 I would like to know what a little Malika looks like.
-I would,” Haqq stated.
+I would,” she stated.

 Fans can see more of Malika Haqq by following her on Instagram.